sharathkumar-md/VoiceClone/README.md

 - **RTX 3090**: ~$0.15 - $0.30 per story (3-5 minutes)

 **Comparison:**
-- 🚀 RunPod: 1-5 minutes, ~$0.50
+- RunPod: 1-5 minutes, ~$0.50
-- 🐌 Local RTX 3050: 6-7 hours, free but extremely slow!
+- Local RTX 3050: 6-7 hours, free but extremely slow

-With `Min Workers = 0`, you only pay when actively generating!
+With `Min Workers = 0`, you only pay when actively generating.

 **Cold start:** First request takes ~30-60 seconds to load models, then subsequent chunks are fast.

 ---

-## 🎬 Example Prompts
+## Example Prompts

 - "A lonely robot discovers emotions"
 - "A chef who can cook with magic"